trenthuber/cbs/README.md

 The second argument is the file name of the target.
 There is no assumed typical file extension for the target as executables commonly lack them.
 It is also common to prepend `lib` to files that are static or dynamic libraries; this is done automatically by `load()` if necessary.
 The idea is to replicate the manner in which you would typically pass system libraries to the linker flag `-l`.

 The rest of the arguments are the names of the files you want to link together.
 The typical file extension for these files is `.o` since we generally link object files.
-The only other files that would use a different file extension would be statically linked libraries or dynamically linked libraries (the linker flag `-l` should be used to link system libraries as opposed to project libraries).
+The only other files that would use a different file extension would be statically linked libraries or dynamically linked libraries[^3] (the linker flag `-l` should be used to link system libraries as opposed to project libraries).
 The `DYEXT` macro has been defined which represents the platform-dependent file extension for dynamic libraries: `".dylib"` for macOS and `".so"` for anything else.
 This helps ease the portability of build files.

+[^3]: The `-fPIC` flag is not included by default in `cflags`, so make sure to do so manually when you're compiling the object files that will be used to create a dynamic library.

 As is the case with `compile()`, **the arguments passed to `load()` must be terminated with a null pointer**.